emmanuel-adu/zsh-setup/README.md

 ### Purpose of each file

-By sourcing these files, they are loaded and executed in the order they are sourced, allowing you to separate your configuration into different sections and to easily understand and manage it.
+By sourcing these files, they are loaded and executed in the order they are sourced, allowing you to separate your configuration into different sections.
 I recommend always sourcing your environmental files first.

 #### environmental file